flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 - **Input device** by forwarding sensor data and button presses to the console.
 - **Output device** by receiving audio and video streams from the console and reproducing them on the internal display and speakers.
-- **Signal processing** by seamlessly encoding and decoding data streams traveling from or to the console.
+- **Signal processing** by seamlessly encoding and decoding data streams travelling from or to the console.

 In doing so, apart from being a controller, the GamePad was marketed with two functionalities in mind: A 'second screen' and a 'mirror screen'.
 In the first case, the console may display exclusive information on the GamePad without consuming TV space.
 In the other, the user may use the console without requiring a TV anymore.